 Rita Hayworth is supposed to have turned down The Barefoot Contessa, though there’s no mention of her being offered the role of Maria Vargas in Pictures Will Talk, which provides detailed information on the making of the film.

-As per various literary sources, among those who were offered or wanted to play, were considered for, or were offered the role of Maria were the following: Joseph L. Mankiewicz’s former lover Linda Darnell, Jennifer Jones, Elizabeth Taylor, Paulette Goddard, Yvonne De Carlo, and the then little-known Bella Darvi, Joan Collins, and Rossana Podesta.
+As per various literary sources, among those who wanted to play, were considered for, or were offered the role of Maria were the following: Joseph L. Mankiewicz’s former lover Linda Darnell, Jennifer Jones, Elizabeth Taylor, Paulette Goddard, Yvonne De Carlo, and the then little-known Bella Darvi, Joan Collins, and Rossana Podestà.

 If Ava Gardner’s recollections are to be trusted – and the transcripts of her conversations are accurate – she claims in Ava Gardner: The Secret Conversations that Mankiewicz was forced to spend time and money reworking The Barefoot Contessa so it would meet Howard Hughes’ demands.

 - As a South American playboy along the lines of Brazilian Francisco Pignatari, Marius Goring (The Red Shoes).
 Behind the scenes, while Bogart didn’t care for Gardner, Goring didn’t care for Bogart.
 “There’s nothing more boring than a man who uses ‘fucking’ in every sentence,” he is quoted as saying in Pictures Will Talk.

 - As Rossano Brazzi’s sister, future Best Supporting Actress Oscar nominee Valentina Cortese (Day for Night, 1974), who died at age 96 last July 10.

 - As Bogart’s much younger wife (shades of Lauren Bacall), Elizabeth Sellars, who’s still around at age 98.
 (Update: Sellars died in December 2019.)